Piacenza: Dialect

 Many inhabitants of Piacenza and the surrounding province still use Piacentino, which is a variety of the Emilian dialect the Emilian-Romagnol language.
 Emilian-Romagnol is a member of a different Romance subfamily (Gallo-Italic) than Standard Italian (which is an Italo-Dalmatian language) and its distinct grammar and phonology make it mutually unintelligible with that language.

-Although there have been a number of notable poets and writers using Piacentino, it has experienced a steady decline during the 20th century due to the growing standardization of the Italian language in the national educational system.
+Although there have been a number of notable poets and writers using Piacentino, the language has experienced a steady decline during the twentieth century due to the growing standardization of the Italian language in the national educational system.

 Sport

-Piacenza Calcio 1919 was the main and most supported football team and played in Serie A for eight seasons.
-The team ceased to exist in 2012 after its bankruptcy.
-Currently there are two football teams playing in Serie D: S.S.D.
-Piacenza Calcio 1919, which acquired Piacenza Football Club coat of arms following the bankruptcy, and Pro Piacenza 1919, which declared bankruptcy in 2019.
+Piacenza Calcio 1919 is the main and most supported football team and played in Serie A for eight seasons.
+They play at the Stadio Leonardo Garilli.

+The city's other club, Pro Piacenza 1919, declared bankruptcy in 2019.

-Volley Piacenza is the main man volleyball team and currently plays in serie A1; its palmares entails a championship, a national cup, a national supercup and two European cups.
-River Volley is the main female volleyball team and won the national championship twice.
+Volley Piacenza is the main men's volleyball team and currently plays in serie A1; its palmares entails a championship, a national cup, a national supercup, and two European cups.
+River Volley is the main women's volleyball team and won the national championship twice.

 Rugby is relatively popular compared with Italian standards and Piacenza has a number of rugby teams: Piacenza Rugby Club and Rugby Lyons Piacenza are the most important.